changeofpace/VivienneVMM/README.md

             r12: 0000000000000000 r13: 0000000000000000 r14: 0000000000000000 r15: 0000000000000000
 ```

-Ept breakpoints can have a significant performance cost because an ept violation occurs whenever the guest accesses the target page in a manner which matches the ept breakpoint condition. e.g., If we set an execute ept breakpoint in an an address in a page, then the guest will experience an ept violation VM exit whenever it executes an instruction inside that page.
+Ept breakpoints can have a significant performance cost because an ept violation VM exit occurs whenever the guest accesses the target page in a manner which matches the ept breakpoint condition. e.g., If we set an execute ept breakpoint on a system call stub in ntdll.dll then the guest will VM exit each time a processor executes an instruction inside the page that contains the breakpointed address, regardless of process context.

 We can use the **QueryEptBpInfo** command to get a list of all ept breakpoints on the system: